 Simple Tulsi Tea Recipe (And Its Benefits)

 Tulsi tea or holy basil tea is made with the leaves of holy basil plant (Ocimum sanctum), which is a spiritually significant plant in India.
+The leaves are typically brewed for 10 minutes and left to steep for the same amount of time before sweetening and serving.

 As an Amazon associate, I may earn a small commission on qualifying purchases.